New research has found a fundamental flaw in the way devices ‘talk’ to apps that leaves Bluetooth-enabled devices vulnerable to hacking.

 After Lin and his team realized Bluetooth devices had this built-in vulnerability, they wanted to see how widespread it might be in the real world.
 They built a “sniffer” – a hacking device that can identify Bluetooth devices based on the broadcasting messages sent by the devices.

-“The typical understanding is that Bluetooth Low Energy devices have signals that can only travel up to 100 meters,” he said.
-“But we found that with a simple receiver adapter and amplifier, the signal can be ‘sniffed’ (or electronically found) much farther – up to 1,000 meters away.”
+“The typical understanding is that Bluetooth Low Energy devices have signals that can only travel up to 100 meters (330 feet),” he said.
+“But we found that with a simple receiver adapter and amplifier, the signal can be ‘sniffed’ (or electronically found) much farther – up to 1,000 meters (3,300 feet) away.”

 The team reported their findings to developers of vulnerable apps and to the Bluetooth Special Interest Group, and created an automated tool to evaluate all of the Bluetooth Low Energy apps in the Google Play Store – 18,166 at the time of their research.
 In addition to building the databases directly from mobile apps of the Bluetooth devices in the market, the team’s evaluation also identified 1,434 vulnerable apps that allow unauthorized access, a number that surprised Lin.
 Their analysis did not include apps in the Apple Store.